functionadvanced/basis_pursuit_code/README.md

-# Code for NeurIPS paper "Overfitting Can Be Harmless for Basis Pursuit, But Only to a Degree"
+# Code for my NeurIPS 2020 paper
+## "Overfitting Can Be Harmless for Basis Pursuit, But Only to a Degree"